The Raven Cycle: Piper Greenmantle

 The wife of Colin Greenmantle, she first appears in Blue Lily, Lily Blue as a woman who simply wants to be entertained.
-When Colin moves her to Henrietta, she takes up an interest in psychics and Tarot cards, and eventually she decides to go out and get what they came to Henrietta for.
-She hires two thugs herself and kills Jesse Dittley, entering his cave.
-After a cave-in, she wakes up and enters a room where a mysterious, non-human creature is in a tomb and she tells it to wake up.
-This is later revealed to be a demon.
-Piper later attempts to sell the demon, and is unsuccessful when she is shot by her father.
+When Colin moves her to Henrietta to search for the Greywaren, she takes up an interest in psychics and tarot cards, and eventually decides to search for the Greywaren on her own.
+She hires two thugs herself and kills Jesse Dittley, forcing herself into his cave.
+After a cave-in, she wakes up and enters a room where a mysterious, non-human creature is in a tomb, and she tells it to wake up.
+This creature is later revealed to be a demon.
+Piper attempts to sell the demon, but is unsuccessful when she is shot by her father.